 "Property, plant and equipment are stated at cost of acquisition or construction less accumulated depreciation and accumulated impairment losses, if any.
 For this purpose, cost includes deemed cost which represents the carrying value of property, plant and equipment recognised as at 1st April, 2016 measured as per the previous GAAP.
-Cost of acquisition or construction is inclusive of freight, duties, relevant taxes, incidental expenses and interest on loans attributable to the acquisition of qualifying assets, up to the date of commissioning of the assets.
+Cost of acquisition or construction is inclusive of freight, duties, relevant taxes, incidental expenses and interest on loans attributable to the acquisition of qualifying assets, up to the date of

 Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for qualifying assets, upto the date of commissioning of the assets.
 All repair and maintenance costs are recognised in profit or loss as incurred.
 Assets are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
-When significant parts of property, plant and equipment are required to be replaced in intervals, the Company recognizes such parts as separate component of assets with specific useful lives and provides depreciation over their useful life.
-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.
+When significant parts of property, plant and equipment are required to be replaced in intervals, the Company recognizes such parts as separate component of assets appropriate, only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 All other repair and maintenance costs are recognised in the Statement of Profit and Loss as incurred.
-An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal proceeds and the carrying amount of the asset) is included in the Statement of Profit and Loss when the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the Statement of Profit and Loss when the asset is derecognised.
+An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
+Any gain or loss arising on derecognition of the asset is included in the Statement of Profit and Loss as incurred.
+As item of property, plant and arising on derecognition of the asset is included in the Statement of Profit and Loss as incurred.